Awards in Polymers and Elastomers

 This award is in recognition of the pioneering work of Thomas Hancock (1786-1865) in introducing the vulcanised rubber manufacturing process into Europe in 1857.

 For polymers in the service of mankind.
 Awarded not more than once every two years, not less than once every five years.
 Instituted to commemorate the presentation of the first Honorary Fellowship of the PRI to HRH the Duke of Edinburgh on 22 May 1973.
-International, open to members and non-members, individuals, companies, partnerships,associations, societies or academic institutions.
+International, open to members and non-members, companies, partnerships, associations, societies or academic institutions and only in special circumstances to an exceptional individual.
 Names and addresses of two independent referees required.

 Last awarded 2015.
 First awarded 1977.